 The current PCM program continues from the MPPC monitoring with a reduced frequency of site visits and a reduced overall suite of monitoring components (GeoLINK 2017a).
-It commenced in July 2017 and is scheduled to conclude in June 2022.
+It commenced in July 2017 and concludes at the end of this reporting period in June 2022.